ICEREG1992/pkmnmap4/README.md

 1. Make note of the following values: Selection top left coordinate, selection width and height.
 1. Insert those values into my helper function:
 ```
-from HelperTools import Translate
+from HelperTools import TranslateScale
-Translate(x, y, w, h)
+TranslateScale(s, x, y, w, h)
 ```
+Note: Scale parameter `s` depends on the size of your map.
+I believe a good way to find it is to divide the smallest dimension of your map by 512.
+In general, if your regions come out at half size, then halve the scale parameter.
 5. Copy and paste the output into the "coordinates" property of a feature in one of the vector js files.
-    Note: `Translate()` will likely not work depending on the size of your map.
-You can try `TranslateScale(s, x, y, w, h)` which takes scale parameter `s`, `Translate()` uses a scale factor of 16 so if your regions come out at half size try halving the scale factor (Larger scale factor = smaller regions).

 ## how to create new interiors
 1. Create a new tileset for your map using the above steps